rspeare/window-function-convolution/README.md

 Given an initial set of observed Power Spectrum values, at discrete k bins, $\lbrace P_k \rbrace_{k=k_\mathrm{min}}^{k_\mathrm{max}}$, one gets the convolved Power Spectrum values by contracting against the matrix $G_{k,q}$.

+The Estimator.py file calculates the power spectrum and Bispectrum of a given Fortran Density field in k-space.